Custom Music Software Development — Live Streaming, Online Jamming & Audio Tools

 Jam online with no latency

 Subsecond latency is standard in video chats; otherwise, conversations would be impossible.
-For video broadcasts to thousands of people, a few seconds of latency is typical.
-However, when jamming online with other musicians via video chat, latency must be subsecond even if thousands are watching.
+For video broadcasts to thousands of viewers, a few seconds of latency is typical.
+However, when jamming online with other musicians via video chat, latency must be subsecond — even if thousands are watching.
+We achieved sub-200ms latency for iMind.com and Worldcast Live.
 Read how we achieve this in the article.

-Monitor the sound quality of each musician in real-time: green for good, yellow for decent, and red for unacceptable.
-Quality parameters include internet connection, sound card latency, and audio output.
+Monitor the audio quality of each musician in real time with a color-coded indicator: green for optimal, yellow for acceptable, and red for unacceptable.
+Quality parameters include internet connection speed, sound card latency, and audio output level — giving musicians instant feedback to troubleshoot issues.

-For example, if a participant has a slow internet connection, the video streaming won't be in real-time, making low-latency music collaboration impossible.
-If their internet shows red, they know they need to fix the problem.
+For example, if a participant has a slow internet connection, the audio streaming won't be in real time, making low-latency music collaboration impossible.
+A red indicator tells them exactly what to fix.
+We implemented this monitoring dashboard for iMind.com and applied similar real-time diagnostics in ProVideoMeeting and BrainCert.

 Video call grid with four participants, one playing violin, one in a control room, one singing, and one at a microphone, showing an internet connection lost warning and network status details.